agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 The following functions are performed by this component:

 - View the details about local data products (accessible for both administrator and user roles, with the difference that the user can only view details about his local data products as well as public data products),

 - Upload additional files that can be further used in workflows (such as model files, shape files, etc.),

 - Publish (share) data products with other users,
- - Monitor user quota.

-The following functions are performed by this component:

-- View the details about local data products (accessible for both administrator and user roles, with the difference that the user can only view details about his local data products as well as public data products),

-- Upload additional files that can be further used in workflows (such as model files, shape files, etc.),

-- Publish (share) data products with other users,

-- Monitor user quota.

-Note: The AVL Toolbox Hub includes its own workspace management.
-It is, however, dependent on the same User Workspace NFS share.
-For users of the AVL system, this will be transparent.

-### Dependencies

-The workspace manager depends on the User Workspace NFS shares common component.

-### Interfaces

-The module exposes a Java API (for integration with other Java components) and a REST API (for usage from heterogeneous clients, including web clients).

-Note: The AVL Toolbox service exposes an API (WebSocket-based JSON RPC) to let users manage just *their* private workspace.

-### General

-The purpose of the User Workspace Manager component is twofold: it ensures the privacy of users (their data is protected from other users) and it allows the quota management (the quantity of infrastructure resources – such as storage, CPU, memory – a user can use).

-### Function

-The following functions are performed by this component:

-- View the details about local data products (accessible for both administrator and user roles, with the difference that the user can only view details about his local data products as well as public data products),

-- Upload additional files that can be further used in workflows (such as model files, shape files, etc.),

-- Publish (share) data products with other users,